Nabi Salih: Shrine of Salih

 Local tradition identifies the blue-color-domed building complex in the village with the shrine of the prophet Salih (Biblical Shelah).
 The modern structure was built in the 19th century during Ottoman rule.
 The building included a zawiya, a Sufi lodging space and was guarded by a watchman.
 It was situated on the remains of a Crusader structure, which was presumably built atop the ruins of a Byzantine-era church.
-The remains of the Crusader-Byzantine structure, include apses of a three-aisle chapel located behind the shrine complex.
+The remains of the Crusader-Byzantine structure include apses of a three-aisle chapel located behind the shrine complex.

-The Maqam (shrine) Nabi Salih was the most important religious structure, out of 16 different edifices, in the Bani Zeid region.
-It served as a gathering place for families during two rites of passage for their young sons: collective circumcisions and first hair cuts.
+The maqam (shrine) of Nabi Salih was the most important religious structure, out of 16 different edifices, in the Bani Zeid region.
+It served as a gathering place for families during two rites of passage for their young sons: collective circumcisions and first haircuts.
 These events were followed by celebratory picnics and games.
 Coinciding with Easter Week celebrated by the local Christians, Muslims from the area would visit the Nabi Salih shrine and from there would depart for the annual procession to the al-Aqsa Mosque compound and the Nabi Musa ("Prophet Moses") shrine south of Jericho.
 The inhabitants of the al-Salihiyah neighborhood of Damascus, who claimed descent from the Abbasids, regarded Nabi Salih as the site of their eponym and would travel there to commemorate the site.
 It was at Nabi Salih that hundreds of men from Deir Ghassaneh and other villages of the Bani Zeid sheikhdom would interact with the wider Arabic-speaking Muslim community from Palestine and the Levant.

 In 2003, under the supervision of architect Yara al-Sharif, the complex was restored.
 It cost $63,000, primarily funded by Sweden.
 The prayer hall and tomb room are owned by the Islamic waqf authority, but is rented by the Nabi Salih Cultural Centre.
 Currently, the complex is composed of three floors (including an underground floor) containing the tomb, a large prayer room, an olive press, a water well, a classroom, a multipurpose hall, a double-vaulted lecture room, a courtyard and two front and back terraces.
 All entrances are semi-circular pointed arches.
 The An Nabi Salih Cultural Centre serves as the most significant structure in the village.